Receiving feedback as a manager and creating a feedback culture

 Managers shouldn't see negative feedback as a bad thing – but as the chance to develop as a leader.
 All types of honest, proactive feedback provide the opportunity to build a strong team that works well and grows together.

-Find out more how your team can benefit from rich feedback & meaningful conversations with AdviceSheet.
+And to find out how your team can benefit from rich feedback and meaningful conversations with AdviceSheet, click here.

 Author: Aimée Brougham-Chandler